 Her first non-fiction book, The Teen Reader’s Journal (available on Amazon), IS available, however.
 It even hit #1 Hot New Release in December 2015.

 Additionally, Tamar’s poem, “Hope,” is published in the anthology Live Life: The Daydreamer’s Journal.

 Tamar previously wrote for Examiner.com as the San Jose Healthy Living expert.
 She has employed her writing and editing skills for several companies in Silicon Valley, California and Shanghai, China.
 From recreating content for entire websites to editing English subtitles for a Chinese travel TV show, Tamar has worked on the normal to more “bizarre” projects and everything in between, loving every minute of it.

 Tamar is a freelance writer and editor, and writing coach.
 If you’d like to hire her, click HERE to send her an email.
 As the previous Publishing Director and Chief Editor for the Print Division at Cosby Media Productions, she has worked with Amazon best-selling authors like Mike Clemons and CF Waller.
 Since 2012, she has edited over 45 books in her career and helped to self-publish 8 authors.

-Daydreaming is what prompted Tamar to start writing, and she encourages those around her to dream big, all the time.
+A dream is what inspired Tamar to start writing, so she encourages those around her to dream big, all the time.